 - 16. We note that in the most recent 2014 cost of service applications all the draft issues lists are identical.
 That is, the proposed issue list does not identify anything unique in this Application.
 As such it purports to guide the Applicant and the parties through the process.
 As we have stated above we believe it fails in this objective. - 17.
-We have also had an opportunity to review the submissions of Schools Energy Coalition (SEC).
+We have also had an opportunity to review the submissions of Schools Energy Coalition (SEC) in respect to the submissions of Orangeville Hydro Limited EB-2013-0160.
 In our view their submissions are substantively in line with those of VECC.
 In addition SEC has raised a number of new issues including whether the consideration of past objectives is a proper or legal standard for deciding future spending.
-We share those concerns. - 18.
-SEC has also suggested that the issues list proposed by VECC is imperfect, but adequate for the current proceeding and until a better standardized issues list can be developed with the input of all stakeholders.
-We concur.
-It is axiomatic that true efficiencies, of both practical and policy nature, are only achieved when all parties are engaged. - 19.
+We share those concerns. - 18.SEC has also suggested that the issues list proposed by VECC is imperfect, but adequate for the current proceeding and until a better standardized issues list can be developed with the input of all stakeholders.
+We concur. - 19.
 Finally, SEC makes the point that the current issues list is likely to add time and uncertainty the process.
 We strongly agree with this proposition and its corollary, that the benefits, if any, to be derived from the additional costs that are ultimately borne by ratepayers, are far from clear.